viam-modules/viam-mlmodelservice-triton/README.md

 `viam:mlmodelservice:triton` tag, but the `name` of this module is up to you.
 The following `attribute` level configurations are available:

-- `backend_directory` [required]: This must be
-  `/opt/tritonserver/backends` unless you have relocated the backends directory somewhere.
-Note that this is a container side path.

 - `model_name` [required]: The model to be loaded from the repository.

-- `model_version` [optional]: The version of the model to be loaded.
-If not specified, the module will use the newest version of the model named by `model_name`.

 - `model_repository_path` [required]: The (container side) path to a model repository.
 Note that this must be a subdirectory of the `$HOME/.viam` directory of the user running `viam-server`.

+- `backend_directory` [optional, default determined at build time]: A container side path to the TritonServer "backend" directory.
+You normally do not need to override this; the build will set it to the backend directory of the Triton Server installation in the container.
+You may set it if you wish to use a different set of backends.

+- `model_version` [optional, defaults to -1, meaning 'newest']: The
+  version of the model to be loaded.
+If not specified, the module will use the newest version of the model named by `model_name`.

-- `preferred_input_memory_type`: One of `cpu`, `cpu-pinned`, or `gpu`.
+- `preferred_input_memory_type` [optional, defaults to `cpu`]: One of `cpu`, `cpu-pinned`, or `gpu`.
 This controlls the type of memory that will be allocated by the module for input tensors.
 For most models, `gpu` is probably the best choice, but the default is `cpu` since the module cannot assume that a GPU is available.

+- `preferred_input_memory_type_id` [optional, defaults to `0`]: CUDA
-- `preferred_input_memory_type_id`: CUDA identifier on which to allocate `gpu` or `cpu-pinned` input tensors.
+  identifier on which to allocate `gpu` or `cpu-pinned` input tensors.
 This defaults to `0`, meaning the first device.
 You probably don't need to change this unless you have multiple GPUs.

-- `tensor_name_remappings`: Provides two dictionaries under the `input` and `output` keys that rename the models tensors.
+- `tensor_name_remappings` [optional, defaults to `{}`]: Provides two
+  dictionaries under the `input` and `output` keys that rename the models tensors.
 Higher level services may expect tensors with particular names (e.g. the Viam Vision services).
 Use this map to rename the tensors from the loaded model as needed to meet those requirements.

 ## Connecting the Viam Vision Service